-During the deployment of the principal geophysical acoustic sources (MBES, sub-bottom profiler, and side-scan sonar) there exists the potential for disturbance of marine biota and possible injury (shifts in hearing sensitivity).
-In order to assess the potential impacts of the operation of this survey equipment on key receptor species, the characteristics of the sound sources are considered.
+During the deployment of the principal geophysical acoustic sources (MBES, sub-bottom profiler, and side-scan sonar), ROV mini-dredge tool and placement of rock filter units there exists the potential for disturbance of marine biota and possible injury (shifts in hearing sensitivity).
+In order to assess the potential impacts of the operation of this survey equipment and other activities on key receptor species, the characteristics of the sound sources are considered.